mikeyang01/nd013-c2-fusion-starter/README.md

 exec_tracking = []
 exec_visualization = []
 ```
 The goal of this task is to fill the "height" channel of the BEV map with data from the point-cloud.
-In order to do so, I use the sorted and pruned point-cloud lidar_pcl_top from the previous task and normalized the height in each BEV map pixel by the difference between max. and min.
+In order to do so, I use the sorted and pruned point-cloud lidar_pcl_top from the previous task and normalized the height in each BEV map pixel by the difference between max. and min.<br/>
 Result:
 <img src="img/height layer from the BEV map.jpg"/>